-Delegates from over 70 states, including the Mayor of Geneva, representatives of the UN agencies, the ICRC, the ICBL, HI and other organizations came together at The Broken Chair sculpture for a photo op, 20 years after Mine Ban Treaty adoption, a gesture of commitment of the international community for a Mine-Free World by 2025.
+Delegates from over 70 states, including the Mayor of Geneva, representatives of the UN agencies, the ICRC, the ICBL, HI and other organizations came together at the Broken Chair, 20 years after Mine Ban Treaty adoption, a gesture of commitment of the international community for a Mine-Free World by 2025.
 8 June 2017 ©Mary Wareham/ICBL

 The Mine Ban Treaty’s intersessional meetings took place on 8-9 June 2017 at the World Meteorological Organisation (WMO) in Geneva, Switzerland.